Caswell Silver: 1945–1988

 After the War, Silver returned to the University of New Mexico, where he completed a master's degree in geology.
 "Silver always said that he chose a master's degree program in geology rather than in physics, which he also loved, because he liked to gamble".

 Making his home in Albuquerque, Silver worked as a consultant in gas exploration and development, and eventually became an independent operator while also being a consultant on oil and gas exploration and precious metals mining.

 Silver also conducted research, joined the American Association of Petroleum Geologists (AAPG), and became a fellow of the Geological Society of America.
 He published several scientific papers, and in 1952 co-authored a book with Vincent C. Kelley on “The Geology of the Caballo Mountains”.
-He helped to found the New Mexico Geological Society in 1947 and served as its president in 1957-8.
+He helped to found the New Mexico Geological Society in 1947 and served as its president in 1957–58.

-In 1959 Silver moved with his family to Denver, Colorado, where he had purchased controlling interest in Sundance Oil Company, a Utah company.
+In 1959 Silver moved with his family to Denver, Colorado, where he had purchased a controlling interest in Sundance Oil Company, a Utah company.
 At the time, Sundance was earning small royalties and had no full-time employees.
-Over the next 24 years, serving as President of the company, Silver built Sundance into an independent oil and gas exploration company, discovering and developing fields in Colorado, Nebraska, and, in 1971, Alberta, Canada.
+Over the next 24 years, serving as President of the company, Silver built Sundance into an independent oil and gas exploration company, discovering and developing fields in Colorado, Nebraska and, in 1971, Alberta, Canada.
 Over the years, the company's stock exchange listing moved from the Salt Lake Stock and Mining Exchange, to the Pacific Coast Stock Exchange, to the American Stock Exchange.

 Silver continued to publish research and remained active in the AAPG and other professional associations.
 In 1980 he was a founding trustee of the Geological Society of America Foundation.

 In June 1984, Silver resigned as President, Chief Executive Officer, and Chairman of the Board of Sundance.
 He sold all of his family's interests in the company.